Channel 4 F1: 2019 onwards

 In October 2022 it was confirmed Channel 4 would continue with highlights and live coverage of Silverstone in 2023.
 For the 2022 Japanese Grand Prix, coverage was presented by Jones, Barretto and Felipe Massa on site, with Coulthard, Monger and Jacques commentating remotely.

 For the 2022 United States Grand Prix and 2022 Mexico City Grand Prix, coverage was presented by Lee McKenzie and David Coulthard on site with Alex Jacques and Billy Monger on commentary.
-For the 2022 São Paulo Grand Prix, coverage was presented off-site from Red Bull Racing HQ.
+For the 2022 São Paulo Grand Prix, coverage was presented off-site from Red Bull Racing HQ with commentary from Alex Jacques and Mark Webber.